kanbanyte/sepa/sqap/sqap.md

 Additionally, system-level testing will be carried out to validate that the entire Robot Vision System meets the project's requirements.
 The testing process will be automated where possible, and any issues that arise will be documented and addressed promptly.
-The team will also perform some usability/function testing to test edge cases where the placement of parts and robot arm are in incorrect possitions to test the robustness of the software solution and see what exceptions are thrown.
+The team will also perform some usability/function testing to test edge cases where the placement of parts and robot arm are in incorrect positions to test the robustness of the software solution and see what exceptions are thrown.
 These tests will allow the team to design user friendly error messages.

 We will work with the client to creatic metrics we can use to measure the success of the solution.